Greeny1992/Simple_Storybook/LabSession.md

 So the next step will be to build up a composite component.
 This means that we want to combine the componentent from the previous step together to a list.
 We do this to see what happens if we add more complexity.

 The tasklist like it is implemented has a sort mechanism.
 That means that an pinned task is showed at the top of the list.
 Than we have also a loading screen and a empty state.

+- @Input loading ➡️ a boolean if data is loading
+- @Input tasks ➡️ takes an array of type Task
+- @Output onPinTask ➡️ Event when a task is pinned
+- @Output onArchiveTask ➡️ Event when a task is archived

+At first, let's create the component and the accompanying story file:
+*src/app/components/task.component.ts*
+*src/app/components/task.stories.ts*

 ```ts
 //src/app/components/task-list.component.ts